EventStore/documentation/docs/cloud/integrations/cloudwatch.md

 ### Testing the integration

-Metrics integration with Kurrent Cloud will take a few minutes to be fully activate
+Metrics integration with Kurrent Cloud will take a few minutes to be fully activated.

 Metrics will typically appear after that without any action on your part.